rust-embedded/discovery/src/03-setup/verify.md

 in this directory, then flash it and finally open a nice text based user interface that prints Hello World.

-(If you don't check out [general troubleshooting] instructions.)
+(If it does not, check out [general troubleshooting] instructions.)

 [general troubleshooting]: ../appendix/1-general-troubleshooting/index.html

-This output is coming from a small Rust program you just flashed on to your micro:bit so everything is working properly and you can continue with the next chapters.
+This output is coming from the small Rust program you just flashed on to your micro:bit.
+Everything is working properly and you can continue with the next chapters!